Loops-so/loops-rb/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Loops-so/loops-rb.
+Bug reports and pull requests are welcome.
+Please read our [Contributing Guidelines](CONTRIBUTING.md).